GraveofBears/OdinsSteelworks/README.md

  Re-Release the Kraken!

 #Version 0.0.6 -
  Fixed a missing collider on one of the Swords.

 #Version 0.0.7 -
  Updated internal dll files for ItemManager, removed "Full" configuration ability and set to "Crafting" - this was causing performance issues with Configuration Manager.
 Please use Wacky's Database for full configuration options.
 I plan to add an external YAML for this later but for now this will help prevent the game crashing with Configuration Manager.

 #Version 0.0.8 -
  Dependency Hot-fix

 #Version 0.0.9 -
  Corrected issue that could have prevented the config file from updating

 #Version 0.0.10 -
  Added "Heater" style shields and 2 more spears.

 #Version 0.0.11 -
  Fixed Missing Asset

 #Version 0.0.12 -
  Corrected attach for new Heater Shields

 #Version 0.0.14 -
  Added several more weapons, as if there wasn't enough.

+#Version 0.0.15 -
+ Updated all textures for weapons, removed snapshot of icons when loading mod/into the game, added internal sprite icons.
+Corrected amount crafted for Crucible, set from 5 to 1.

+#Version 0.0.16 -
+ Fixed missing effects on Dagger_7

+#Version 0.0.17 -
+ Changed Piecemanager.dll to Piecemanager.cs on the internal side, fixed name for Sledge 10 and added Sledge 11.